 Watch How to Make 3-2-1 Smoked Ribs

-You can also make Pork Ribs in the Instant Pot too!
+You can also try these BBQ Pork Ribs in the Instant Pot.
+It's a lifesaver when you're craving ribs mid-week!

 Serving Suggestions